 The holiday season has officially arrived, and The Housewives of the North Pole co-stars Kyle Richards and Betsy Brandt are extremely excited and refuse to hide it IRL and in the flick, in which they star as holiday-loving BFFs.

-"I mean, anyone who knows me knows that I am obsessed with the holidays," Kyle recently shared in an interview with Bravo Insider, which took place during a junket for the Peacock holiday flick.
+"I mean, anyone who knows me knows that I am obsessed with the holidays," Kyle shared in an interview with Bravo Insider, when chatting about the Peacock holiday flick.
 "We celebrate Christmas and Hanukkah.
 And I love to go over the top.
 So, obviously, I was drawn to that [in this movie].
 And, I also was just drawn to the fact that it's just a feel-good movie.
 It's a movie about friendship and love and family and young love.
 And it is just something that makes you laugh and makes you cry and makes you watch with an unbelievable smile on your face.
 The script was amazing."